 *Contributed by Peuline Vergnet of BeeLoved City

 There is plenty to do in the Everglades but the most popular activity is an airboat ride.
-You will find several companies offering this kind of tours through the wetland.
 It’s the perfect opportunity to discover the mangroves and see plenty of alligators.
-If you are lucky, you might even spot a crocodile!
-The Everglades are very unique as they are home to both crocodiles and alligators!
+If you are lucky, you might even spot a crocodile.
+Indeed, the Everglades are home to both crocodiles and alligators!

 There are also a lot of hiking and biking opportunities near the visitor centers in Shark Valley, Flamingo, Gulf Coast and Ernest F. Coe.